mj-will/nessai/docs/reparameterisations.rst

 Available parameterisations
 ===========================

-There are a number of pre-configured reparameterisations included in nessai:
+There are a number of pre-configured reparameterisations included in ``nessai``:

 - ``default``: Default rescaling which rescales to [-1, 1] and has :code`update_bounds=True`
 - ``rescaletobounds``: Alias for default